 Living Conditions in Palestinian Refugee Camps

-The housing conditions in Palestinian refugee camps is abysmal.
+The housing conditions in Palestinian refugee camps are abysmal.
 Conditions are overcrowded, and the camps frequently lack basic infrastructures such as roads or sanitation.
 The camps can go months without electricity and, when it is available, it is inconsistent.

 In Lebanon, Palestinian refugees are not allowed to repair or build property, even within camps.
 If their homes are damaged in any way or if facilities like schools need repairs, it is illegal to fix them.